j-u-p-iter/regexp-parser/TOKENIZER.md

 The **lexemes** are only the raw substrings of the source code.
 However, in the process of grouping character sequences into lexemes, we also stumble upon some other useful information.

 Usually we use **value** property to store **lexemes** in the result **token** object.

+### Token types

+The parser ofthen has code like if the next token is this to that, if it's that do this.
+The parser could recognize tokens from the raw lexemes by comparing the strings, but that’s slow and kind of ugly.
+Instead, at the point that we recognize a lexeme, we also remember which **kind** of lexeme it represents.
+We store this information usually into the **type** property and call token type.

+### Location information